-Layout options can enhance the presentation of your folder forms and views in Novell Vibe.
+Layout options can enhance the presentation of your folder forms and views in Micro Focus Vibe.

-When you are adding layout options to a form, remember that you need to add that same layout options to the view in order for it to be displayed in the folder.
+When you are adding layout options to a form, remember that you need to add the same layout options to the view in order for them to be displayed in the folder.